JuniperWrenMcGill/prework-study-guide/README.md

 ## What's the Motivation?

 I created this study guide to make learning coding more straightforward.
-The journey into the world of programming can be intimidating, and I wanted to create a guide that acts as a friendly companion, easing the initial challenges and fostering a positive learning experience.
+The journey into the world of programming can be intimidating, and I wanted to create a guide that acts as a friendly companion through UNCC Coding Bootcamp, easing the initial challenges and fostering a positive learning experience.

 ## Why Build This?